sleepdev/nos/README.md

 nosqlsql
 ========

 A simple expression language implemented in mysql.
-Thus, all objects in this language are trivially persistent.
+All objects in this language are trivially persistent.